yzhang951/yzhang951.github.io/_teaching/Crystal_Plasticity.md

 ```
 The meaning of these material properties can be found at **Assign props() array to logical variable names** section in **vumat.for**.

-Another important quantantity is the density here, as we are using mass scaling to boost the simulation speed.
+Another important quantity is the density here, as we are using mass scaling to boost the simulation speed.
 The simulation timestep would be determined by the density \\(\rho\\) through \\(\Delta t\propto \Delta x\sqrt{\rho /E}\\), where *E* is the Young's modulus.

 ## Step 3: Modify **vumat.for** file
-Two important parameters to change in the **vumat.for** are **num_ele** and **FILE1**.The first one is the number of element in the simulations, if you change the mesh in the input file please modify this one accordingly.
+Two important parameters to change in the **vumat.for** are **num_ele** and **FILE1**.The first one is the number of elements in the simulations, if you change the mesh in the input file please modify this one accordingly.
 The other one **FILE1** is the path of Euler angle file.
 Both absolute or relative path would be fine here.

 ### Caution
-There are two **num_ele** in the code, one on line 44 and an other on line 114.
+There are two **num_ele** in the code, one on line 44 and another on line 114.

 The code is designed for single crystal and polycrystals, therefore there are two ways to read in the Euler angles at line 247.
 ```